Domestic and Family Violence Protection (Combating Coercive Control) and Other Legislation Amendment Bill 2022

 12.26 pmMr BENNETTSupports

-The amendments brought forward in this bill from the Hear her voice recommendations are a necessary early step to improve the justice system's response to domestic and family violence.
-However, some of the measures will need to be monitored closely.2023-02-22View Hansard
+The amendments brought forward in this bill as a result of the Hear her voice recommendations are a necessary early step to improve the justice system’s response to domestic and family violence.2023-02-22View Hansard

 3.37 pmMs BUSHSupports